-The Fund recognises that climate change poses risks and opportunities to our investments, and inherently, our ability to pay our members their pension benefits.
-As part of our fiduciary duty, we incorporate these considerations into all areas of our investment strategy, from the selection and stewardship of assets, which we look to develop in forthcoming years and in line with the IIGCC's Net Zero Investment Framework3.
+The Fund recognises that climate change poses risks and opportunities to our investments and our liabilities, and inherently, our ability to pay our members their pension benefits.
+Some examples of the climate-related effects on our investments have been described in the Strategy and Risk Management sections.
+Climate-related risks may impact in liabilities through impacts on life expectancies and inflation.

+As part of our fiduciary duty, we incorporate climate risk and opportunities into all areas of our investment strategy, from the selection and stewardship of assets, which we look to develop in forthcoming years and in line with the IIGCC's Net Zero Investment Framework (NZIF 2.0)9.

-Responsible investment, including climate change, is included in all new mandates managed for WMPF.
+Responsible investment, including climate change, is included in all new mandates managed for the Fund.
 We expect our appointed investment managers to identify, assess and report emerging and evolving climate-related risks.
 Managers' approaches are considered before appointment and on an ongoing basis through regular monitoring, including through our stewardship programme.
 We will often look to work with investment managers to help develop best practice and greater transparency in relation to climate-related disclosures.
 Engagement activity is conducted with investee companies through selected stewardship partners such as LGPS Central, LAPFF and Climate Action 100+.

-All investment products through our investment pool, LGPS Central have achieved "RI Integrated Status", which is further explained under the Risk Management section.
+All investment products through our investment pool, LGPS Central, have achieved "RI Integrated Status", which is further explained under the Risk Management section.
 Continuous monitoring provides assurance that climate change risks and opportunities are being appropriately integrated into the day-to-day management of the portfolio.